 How Do Air Fryers Work?

-Inside of your air fryer is a basket and an area where the basket is meant to be stored both in and out of use.
+Inside your air fryer is a basket and an area where the basket is meant to be stored both in and out of use.
 An air fryer's heating element and fan are located in the top portion of this location.

 How an air fryer works without oil- The food is put into the fryer-style basket, and the air fryer is then switched on.
 Hot air rushes down from the heating element and around the food, similar to how it does when deep frying.